B2B data enrichment: Automate business insight extraction

 Check out Nanonets workflow software.
 Extract data from documents & enrich your databases on autopilot!

 Nanonets for data enrichment

-At Nanonets, we work towards making unstructured data from documents & multiple sources usable for advanced analytics.
-Armed with OCR software, 5000+ integrations, and advanced workflow automation, you can use Nanonets for extracting, connecting, and syncing data across disparate sources.
+With OCR software, 5000+ integrations, and advanced workflow automation, you can use Nanonets to extract, connect, and sync data across disparate sources.

-Nanonets can extract data from any kind of data type: PDF, excel, CSV, emails, webpage, databases, images, scanned documents, or more.
-You can perform a variety of data automation tasks like cleaning, collection, verification, aggregation, formatting, and more.
+Nanonets can extract data from different formats: PDF, Excel, CSV, emails, web pages, databases, images, scanned documents, and more.
+You can perform various data automation tasks like cleaning, collection, verification, aggregation, formatting, and more.

 With seamless integrations, you can sync data across multiple data sources in real-time.
 Here are some use cases for which you can use Nanonets: